 “They realize they have to be good to be in this club, and I’ve seen a huge change in their behavior and attendance,” said Ms. Ranee.

 With all the things these kids are learning, the key element of the program’s success is the connection Ms. Ranee has with the students.
 Ms. Ranee and other Community PLUS Schools teachers know the importance of that connection and honor it.

 “We try—we’re not social workers, we’re not psychiatrists, we can’t fix everything—but the bottom line is that they know we love them.
 We show them love through food.”

 Donors to United Way of Anchorage provided the $250 in grocery supplies Ms. Ranee needed to start the cooking club.
 She estimates this will last for six months and serve dozens of students.
 You have the opportunity to help fund more clubs like this at all our Community PLUS Schools.

 About Community PLUS Schools

-Community PLUS Schools is a 90% Graduation by 2020 initiative lead by United Way of Anchorage and the Anchorage School District.
+Community PLUS Schools is a 90% Graduation by 2020 initiative lead by United Way of Anchorage and the Anchorage School District, and supported by ConocoPhillips Alaska, Wells Fargo and the Municipality of Anchorage Mayor’s Community Block Grant.
 Teachers identify students who are missing too much school and refer the students and their families to a Community PLUS Schools Manager.
 The PLUS Schools Manager then works with community partners and the schools to get the students the support they need.
-Whether it’s access to an afterschool club, transportation, tutoring or school supplies, we are here to connect the right students to the right supports at the right time and keep them showing up for school engaged and ready to learn.
+Whether it’s access to an after school club, transportation, tutoring or school supplies, we are here to connect the right students to the right supports at the right time and keep them showing up for school engaged and ready to learn.
 Click here to discover more about the Community PLUS Schools initiative.